 The Gunthorps are the second-largest employer in their rural county, only behind the college located a mere 2-miles away, and who they supply much of the meat prepared for students attending the college!
 They proudly employ 30 full-time and 15-part time employees, including 5 family members.
 Owner and father Greg Gunthorp has been a vocal spokesman for sustainable and regenerative agriculture since they started raising pigs in 1998.
 Daughter Kara runs marketing and wholesale accounts, and son Evan runs the processing facility.
 The entire Gunthorp family walks the walk and talks the talk to make a difference in their rural community and beyond through sustainable, regenerative agriculture.

-While we only feature their lamb products on the Bytable Marketplace, they also raise beef and chicken!
+While we only feature their American Grassfed Certified lamb products on the Bytable Marketplace, they also raise beef and chicken!
 The ranch is Audubon Certified, which is one of the most difficult certifications to get in meat production.
-Audobon Certified doesn't cover lamb (yet), but they hold the certification for beef, meaning Rafter W Ranch ensures they are preserving and protecting the native grasslands on their Eastern Colorado land, as well as raising animals ethically and without hormones or antibiotics.
+Audubon Certified doesn’t cover lamb (yet), but they hold the certification for beef, meaning Rafter W Ranch ensures they are preserving and protecting the native grasslands on their Eastern Colorado land, as well as raising animals ethically and without hormones or antibiotics.

 Sign up below to get notified.